 As a first attempt at studying the feasibility of the envisaged SCCS, in this paper we focus primarily on the first aspect of the system efficiencies, namely, temporal multiplexing gain through time-sharing of AVs, that can be potentially achieved through SCCS.
 In particular, by modeling SCCS as a queueing system, we investigate how various design choices - such as the numbers of vehicles and the number/locations of depots - affect the quality of services (QoS) of passengers (e.g., waiting time) and the overall system performance (e.g., vehicle utilization).
+Notice that SCCS does not necessarily require the presence of depots.
+In this paper, we explore the trade-off between the centralized and decentralized SCCS system design.
+Clearly, current system design like Uber is using a fully decentralized approach.
+We use the number of depots as a parameter to control the trade-off and evaluate the system effiency gain.
+When the number of depots is sufficiently large, it becomes a decentralized system.
 For this study, we utilize a real-world, taxi trip dataset from Shenzhen, China over a period of one year.
 One interesting and important feature of this dataset lies in that due to the limited area coverage (and the fact that the public transit capacity cannot meet the demands during the peak hours), many residents in the city rely on taxis for daily commuting needs (see Fig. 2).
 This feature enables us to study the feasibility of the proposed SCCS to meet daily commuting needs and compare its system performance with that of the existing taxi system.